disantlor/swellftp.vim/README.md

-pushremote.vim
+swellftp.vim
 ==============

 This plugin makes it easier to save a file to a remote server (ftp/sftp).

-It takes a similar approach to the dirsettings plugin and searches upwards through the directory tree for a "connection file" named ".pushremote-connection".
+It takes a similar approach to the dirsettings plugin and searches upwards through the directory tree for a "connection file" named ".swellftp-connection".
 The connection file is read as a vimscript and specifies the server connection settings in the following format:

-    b:pushremote = {
+    b:swellftp = {
     \     'mode': '', " ftp or sftp only
     \     'user': '',
     \     'hostname': '',